Bluelightprotect - Why?

 - Protect your eyesight!

 Blue light breaks more easily than red light.
-It is focussed on different level in the eye than long-wave light, which results in chromatic aberrations and blurredness.
+It is focussed on a different level in the eye than long-wave light, which results in chromatic aberrations and blurredness.
 This is why pilots and athletes often wear yellow glasses, which filter the proportion of blue light, thus heightening visual acuity and contrast perception.
 Often AMD patients also get prescriptions for yellow glasses or lenses in order to protect their macula from destructive blue light.

 Near infrared light is able to activate cytochrome oxidase, an important enzyme for the functioning of the mitochondria and therefore promotes wound healing and repairs tissue damages on a cellular scale.
-If one spends the biggest part of the day in mercury light and looks into computer screens for a long time the eyes get an overload of short-wave blue light.
+If one spends the biggest part of the day in mercury and LED light and looks into computer screens for a long time, the eyes get an overload of short-wave blue light.
 As this light lacks the proportions of red and infrared light responsible for enhancing blood circulation, the regeneration can often be insufficient.

 The brightness control of a screen works through pulse width modulation regulating the on-time of the source of light in a certain frequency.
 Even when reducing the brightness of the screen the pauses between the impulses indeed become longer, but the power of the impulses is not reduced.
 Therefore the light impulse always penetrates the body tissues to an equally deep level, even when the eye perceives a lower brightness caused by frequency modulation.
 Pulsating signals can disturb the biological balance even more than permanent signals.
 Most LED screens only cease to flicker when turned on fully.
 That is why it is recommendable to turn the screen to full brightness and wear special bluelightprotect glasses from PRiSMA®.